-HUNTINGTON - A woman is suing Wal-Mart Stores East LP for injuries she allegedly sustained while in one of its stores.
+CHARLESTON - A couple are suing Wal-Mart Stores East LP for injuries allegedly sustained while on its premises.

-The case has been assigned to Circuit Judge F. Jane Hustead.
+The case has been assigned to Circuit Judge Tod J. Kaufman.